AHEC Scholars FAQ

 What happens if I start AHEC Scholars but can’t finish?

 We hope that everyone who begins the program will be able to complete it successfully, but we recognize that life doesn’t always work out that way.
 If you know that you will not be able to complete a particular set of requirements, please get in touch with us immediately.
-We have some flexibility in scheduling and curriculum content, so we may be able to work around the problem.
+We have some flexibility in scheduling and curriculum content, so we may be able to find a workaround for the problem.